bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Controllers
 - [ ] Naming conventions are being respected
-- [ ] No business logic should be found in controllers - use services
+- [ ] No business logic is found in controllers - use services
 - [ ] No FlexibleSearch queries included and no access to data layer - access only via a facade or service
-- [ ] No use of models in a controller - should only be DTOs
+- [ ] No use of models in a controller -  only use in DTOs

 ## Data Transfer Objects
 - [ ] All data transfer objects are defined in XML file not directly as POJOs
-- [ ] Should only be used in Controllers and Facades and avoided in Services and DAOs
+- [ ] Only used in Controllers and Facades and avoided in Services and DAOs
 - [ ] Naming conventions are adhered to
 - [ ] All DTOs are serializable